 The larger Acer Aspire 5 (A515-43-R19L) remains our top pick, for having much better performance, more storage, a vibrant full HD screen, and an expansive backlit keyboard for doing real work, all while coming in at a lower price.

 Another exciting must be the Asus Chromebook C425 – a 14-inch clamshell Chromebook with a sleek, metallic build, more memory, a backlit keyboard and better overall performance.
 If Windows 10 is not a must-have in your ideal laptop, this Chromebook offer more bang for your buck than any other budget laptop out there.

 Should you buy it?

 Yes.
-If portability is more important to you than power, keep the ASUS VivoBook L203MA on your short list.
+If portability is more importart to you over everything else or simply shopping for a value daily-use laptop, keep the ASUS VivoBook L203MA on your short list.